max8989/arch-linux-setup/README.md

 # Guide: Installing Arch Linux

+*This guide provides step-by-step instructions on how to install Arch Linux alongside Windows, using GRUB as the bootloader and a desktop environment.*

 ![Image Description](images/arch-config.png)

-*This guide provides step-by-step instructions on how to install Arch Linux alongside Windows, using GRUB as the bootloader and KDE Plasma as the desktop environment.*
+# Installation Steps

 ## Connect to wifi
 If there is no Ethernet connection available, use the Wi-Fi instead.